-Four new projects funded by the Princeton Environmental Institute (PEI) Climate and Energy Challenge program will explore topics such as sediment plumes from offshore wind turbines, the effect of climate change on the natural color-scape, the efficient production of biomass jet fuel, and the most motivating language for discussing climate change.
+Four new projects funded by the Climate and Energy Grand Challenge program will explore topics such as the environmental impact of turbulence from offshore wind turbines, the effect of climate change on the natural color-scape, the efficient production of jet fuel from biomass, and the most motivating language for discussing climate change.
 Totaling $500,000, the projects run from 2020 to 2022.

 Descriptions of the most recently funded projects are below.

 The Atmospheric and Oceanic Wakes of Offshore Wind Turbines and Their Effects on Local Marine Environments

 Increased development of offshore wind power — particularly along the coast of New Jersey — presents a significant source of renewable energy.
 Yet, offshore turbines create atmospheric wakes that can ultimately produce miles-long sediment plumes.
 Princeton engineers Michael E. Mueller, Luc Deike, Elie Bou-Zeid and Marcus Hultmark will develop a novel, multi-layer simulation to study how the turbulent boundary layers of wind turbines, surface waves, and underwater flow all interact to trap sediment.
 Thick clouds of sediment can prevent sunlight from reaching subsurface depths and disrupt the distribution of nutrients, potentially starving marine life and harming breeding areas for economically important fish.
 They will validate their data with experimental work.
 Mueller and Hultmark are associate professors of mechanical and aerospace engineering; Deike is an assistant professor of mechanical and aerospace engineering and the Princeton Environmental Institute; and Bou-Zeid is a professor of civil and environmental engineering.